peterhinch/micropython_ir/TRANSMITTER.md

 # 1. Hardware Requirements

 The transmitter requires a Pyboard 1.x (not Lite), a Pyboard D or an ESP32.
-Output is via an IR LED which will need a transistor to provide sufficient current.
+Output is via an IR LED which needs a simple circuit to provide sufficient current.
 Typically these need 50-100mA of drive to achieve reasonable range and data integrity.
 A suitable 940nm LED is [this one](https://www.adafruit.com/product/387).